22 Ways That You Can Help the Environment in 2022

 Ariel Canie | April 21, 2022 | 6 min read

-Here are 22 Ways that You Can Help the environment this year
+22 Ways that You Can Protect Our Planet

 Have you ever encountered someone who doesn’t believe in climate change or isn't concerned about the plastic floating around in our oceans?
 While someone's negative outlook can definitely be a damper on your day, we’re here to remind you that even the tiniest seeds can grow into mighty forests.
 So don’t let a negative opinion get in the way of you doing your part for the planet!

 Small acts of environmental stewardship are a fantastic way to make a difference over time.
 If you’re open to learning new ways to fight climate change and work towards a greener future, check out our long list below to learn new ways that you can help the environment this year!

 Do you ever feel a pang of regret when you have to toss out that wilting bag of spring mix or the lemons you could have sworn you bought only a few days ago?
 Taking the time to learn how to properly store your fresh produce so that it lasts longer will benefit both nature and your wallet, as it can help you to reduce waste!

 Plastic cutlery, straws, cling wrap and sandwich bags can all be swapped out for reusable and eco-friendly alternatives.
 Bamboo utensils, metal straws, beeswax wraps and silicone sandwich bags are all great options that will help divert plastic from landfills.